stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 Of course we need to ensure that any grid that we decide to use has options for basic [Sorting](https://www.telerik.com/kendo-react-ui/components/grid/sorting/), [Filtering](https://www.telerik.com/kendo-react-ui/components/grid/filtering/) and [Paging](https://www.telerik.com/kendo-react-ui/components/grid/filtering/).
 We need a grid that will very easily demonstrate how to do each of these.
 So at a basic level let's see how the KendoReact grid handles these operations.

-#### Sorting
+#### Sorting Examples

 In React we typically will have a wrapper around our component that will allow us to keep track of a single components state.
 We can utilize this local state to store the information about our sorting, what field we want to sort on and the direction as in ascending or descending.
 We handle these setting through props and we can easily turn the sorting behavior on and off through a prop called `sortable`.
 The following StackBlitz example shows a very basic setup where we want to sort our data based on a productName.
 The React component that we use the following props that we will utilize to do this basic sorting: `sortable`, the default is true, however if you pass false to this prop you will toggle off the sorting feature.
 But this prop alone is just a switch so to speak.
 In order to get full sorting capabilities we need to easily be able to change the order of our data and KendoReact makes this very easy with kendo-data-query.

 The [Data Query package](https://www.telerik.com/kendo-react-ui/components/dataquery/) helps when applying the sorting, filtering, grouping, and other aggregate data operations.
 In React we have the concept of a container component, these container components are the best place to keep track of our state for our grid component, to further help to organize and keep this container component clean by ensuring that you don't have to write all of the code that orders and filters our data for our component, we can import the `orderBy` function use it to sort our data by `productName`.
 This makes it super easy to ensure that our data is initially loaded with a sort in place, maybe we want to always start off in a state where the data is in reverse alphabetical order.
 We would have the following setup in our state object: